Dewsbury railway station: Facilities

-The station is staffed through the day, with the ticket office on Platform 1.
+The station is staffed throughout the day, with the ticket office on Platform 1.
 Self-service ticket machines are also provided in the booking hall.

 There are waiting rooms on each platform, along with digital display screens, customer help points, timetable poster boards and automated announcements to offer train running information.
-There are no toilets.
+There are accessible toilets and standard toilets available, of which access is granted by station staff or telecommunications.
 Lifts integrated into the footbridge provide step-free access to both platforms.
 The footbridge is also a public right of way.

 On Platform 1, there is a piece of art called Horizons.
 The art club from Carlton Junior and Infant School "worked alongside artist Candida Wood from Can Do Art, and over 10 weeks they designed a piece of art aiming to attract members of the local community to visit the station".

 Ticket barriers were installed in 2018.

 In summer 2018, Kirklees Council started work on making improvements to the outside of the station.
-Plans included pedestrianizing the area directly outside the station and redesigning the car park entrances to improve traffic flow.
-The improvements are part of the "North Kirklees Growth Zone" initiative, intended to be a kick start to improvements to the town.
+Plans included pedestrianising the area directly outside the station and redesigning the car park entrances to improve traffic flow.
+The improvements are part of the "North Kirklees Growth Zone" initiative, intended to be a kick-start to improvements to the town.

+As part of the TransPennine Route Upgrade project, Network Rail plans to upgrade the line west of here towards Mirfield and Huddersfield to four tracks by 2030.
+This will enable express and local stopping trains to be segregated over this section, increasing line capacity and service frequency.

 Services

-As of December 2019, Dewsbury is served by four trains per hour to Leeds and four trains per hour to Manchester.
-The regular service pattern is as follows: